HDMA-SDSU/HDMA-DUI/README.md

-If you are the offender of DUI (Driving under the influence) in CA, you need to attend one of DUI programs.
-California Department of Human Service already provides a directory of DUI providers on its website (http://www.dhcs.ca.gov/individuals/Pages/ProviderDirectory-DUI.aspx).
-But, it is PDF file and may be time-consuming to find an appropriate one.

-HDMA collaborates with Prof. Sheldon Wong (SDSU) and California Department of Human Service to create a Web application to visualize and map DUI providers in CA. Users can directly go to http://vision.sdsu.edu/dui/ to check and search a DUI providers.
+If you receive a DUI (Driving Under the Influence) in California (CA), you must attend a DUI program.
+The CA Department of Human Services provides a PDF of DUI providers (http://www.dhcs.ca.gov/individuals/Pages/ProviderDirectory-DUI.aspx), but using this may be cumbersome.
+The HDMA Center collaborates with Prof. Sheldon Wong at SDSU and the CA Department of Human Service to create a Web application to visualize and map DUI providers in CA. Users can go directly to http://vision.sdsu.edu/dui/ to check and search for DUI providers.

-The Web application is powered by jQuery, Bootstrap, leaflet API, and Google Fusion Table.
-Please visit the Web application here (http://vision.sdsu.edu/dui/)
+The Web application is powered by jQuery, Bootstrap, Leaflet API, and Google Fusion Tables.
+Please visit the Web application at http://vision.sdsu.edu/dui/

 ![screen shot](http://vision.sdsu.edu/dui/images/hdma-dui.png)